-The former North Berwick HS pupil has represented East Lothian Falcons at under-14, under-15 and under-18, Edinburgh at under-17 and under-18, and Scotland at under-18.
+The former North Berwick HS pupil has represented East Lothian Falcons at U14, U15 and U18, Edinburgh at U17 and U18, as well as Scotland at U18.

-He made his Scotland under-18 debut against England at Darlington on 3 March 2013 and, a week later, scored two tries in the side's victory over Ireland at Hamilton RFC.
+He made his Scotland U18 debut against England at Darlington in March 2013 and, a week later, scored two tries in the side's victory over Ireland at Hamilton RFC.
 His under-20 debut came against the Irish in Athlone in January 2014.

 Carmichael's first try for Scotland under-20 was vital in securing the side's 36-34 victory over Wales in February 2015.
 That same game he was presented with the man-of-the-match award for his valiant efforts in the forward battle.